snowkoan/kernel_copy_detect/README.md

 Do not run this on your dev machine.
 It's kernel code of the POC variety.
 Here's what I do:

 1. Copy all binaries to a test VM with [tes signing enabled](https://learn.microsoft.com/en-us/windows-hardware/drivers/install/the-testsigning-boot-configuration-option).
+2. First time service creation: `sc create copydetect type= kernel binPath="%cd%\aamini.sys" start= demand`
-2. Run `fltmc load aamini`.
+3. Run `fltmc load copydetect`.
 This will set up the necessary minifilter registry values etc (thanks @zodiacon)
-3. Run `aaminiexe.exe` to see messages from the driver.
+4. Run `aaminiexe.exe` to see messages from the driver.

 ex: